Animesh-03/Flutter-cruX-Summer-Group-22/Week 1/Assignment.md

 ### Starter code

 Use this starter code and implement the classes and functions.
+More information in the [submission guidelines](#submission-guidelines)
 ==- Starter code

 ```dart